HfMT-ZM4/drawsocket/README.md

 (Of course you could also save the HTML file under a differnt name of your choosing for your server)

 # ping
-The `hfmt.drawsocket` object accepts the `ping` Max message to query the connection status of one or more clients.
+The `drawsocket` object accepts the `ping` Max message to query the connection status of one or more clients.
 For example, the message `ping /*` pings all clients.

 # statereq
-The `hfmt.drawsocket` object accepts the `statereq` Max message to trigger a client update request for one or more clients.
+The `drawsocket` object accepts the `statereq` Max message to trigger a client update request for one or more clients.

 For example, the message `statereq /*` triggers a state request for all clients.

 # port
-The `hfmt.drawsocket` object accepts the `port` Max message to set the server port number.
+The `drawsocket` object accepts the `port` Max message to set the server port number.
 Takes effect on start up.

 # html_root
-The `hfmt.drawsocket` object accepts the `html_root` Max message to add a public asset folder to the server search path.
+The `drawsocket` object accepts the `html_root` Max message to add a public asset folder to the server search path.
 Takes effect on start up.